 Our story so far

 Food Float is a not-for-profit community interest company – run by the community for the community.
 Our story goes back to 2009 and the idea of using a milk float – hence our name and logo – to deliver local food to Dorking and the surrounding villages.
-The High Street stall opened for business on 6 March 2010 and, lockdown apart when it had to close for three months, has traded for 50 weeks a year ever since, in all weathers – a place for conversation and laughter as well as shopping.
+The stall opened for business on 6 March 2010 and trades for 50 weeks a year, in the main square of St Martin’s Walk on Fridays and on the High Street outside Barclays Bank on Saturdays – a place for conversation and laughter as well as shopping.

 - Stephanie Wright, Former Chairman, Director and founding member.
 Sadly Stephanie died in December 2019.

 - Margaret Brett, Director.
 Margaret has brought the experience of a distinguished career in accountancy to the Board.

 - Phil May, Former Director and Operations Manager.
 Phil’s involvement with Food Float, at the Stall and behind the scenes, covered ten and a half years.

 - Tim McEntire, Director and Operations Manager.
 Tim is a former chef proprietor with a passion for local food.

 - Maddie Sutton, Director and Operations Manager.

 - Andy Tanner, Director.
 Andy works on local community development projects, charitable activities and campaigning.

 - Ruth Thomas, Bookkeeper.